rwieruch/blog_robinwieruch_content/blog/how-to-learn-framework/index.md

 title: "How to learn React, Angular or Vue in 2019?"
 description: "How to learn React, Vue, Angular or any other framework?
 For many developers this question pops up every day.
 The article should give actionable guidance on how to escape the analysis paralysis and how to get from consuming to producing by following a simple learning framework ..."
 date: "2018-01-31T13:50:46+02:00"
-categories: ["React", "JavaScript", "Vue", "Angular"]
+categories: ["Starter", "React", "JavaScript", "Vue", "Angular"]
 keywords: ["learn react", "react book", "reactjs book"]
 hashtags: ["#ReactJs,#VueJs,#AngularJs"]
 banner: "./images/banner.jpg"